jacksonvict/jackson-portfolio/README.md

 ## Lab Assignment: Custom ArcGIS Map ##
 __Assignment: Create a custom ArcGIS basemap style based on something interesting or inspiring__

-The following are screenshots of a customized map style inspired by a food people think they enjoy, but is also kind of a bummer.
+The following are screenshots of a customized style inspired by a food people think they enjoy, but is also kind of a bummer.
 ![TheGoodPlace](https://media.giphy.com/media/xULW8i1lsTvYAyJgVW/giphy.gif)
 ###### Credit:[@thegoodplace GIPHY](https://giphy.com/search/@thegoodplace-frozen-yogurt?channel=thegoodplace) ######